davisland/davisland.github.io/about.md

 Additionally, I&#39;ve done a bit of freelance reporting and production assistance.
 I have by-lines with [Texas Standard](http://texasstandard.org), [WCAI](http://capeandislands.org) and [The Battalion](http://thebatt.com).

-I&#39;ve also served as the Programming Director for [KANM Student Radio](http://kanm.org) for a good while now, and djing/volunteering at [KEOS Community Radio](http://keos.org).
-I also produce a podcast for [Write About Now Poetry](http://writeaboutnowpoetry.com), which is in its third season of production.
+I&#39;ve also served as the Programming Director for [KANM Student Radio](http://kanm.org) for a good while now, where I build out and direct student DJs to produce and air music, talk, and fictional content.
+Before I was Programming Director at KANM I helped with preproduce content and interviews for the station.
+These segments are, unfortunately, lost to the sands of time.
+I also produce a podcast for [Write About Now Poetry](http://writeaboutnowpoetry.com) and helped build their YouTube channel.
+I the past I was a  dj/volunteer at [KEOS Community Radio](http://keos.org).

 Currently I serve as the Editor-In-Chief for two publications: [The Eckleburg Project](http://theeckleburgproject.com), which is A&amp;M&#39;s student-run literary journal, and [Alien Mouth](http://alienmouth.com), an independent journal and press I started with a friend.
 I've been inovolved with other arts efforts, often ephemeral yet still substantial projects.
 Ask me about it!